CLSherrod/clsherrod.github.io/now.md

 Updated on Saturday May 11th, 2024.

 ## Recently Published
-- New expat newsletter [Entry Requirements for Privileged Passport Holders: Understanding Electronic Travel Authorization (ETA) Systems](https://expatrebel.com/electronic-travel-authorization/) for Expat Rebel.
+- New expat newsletter [🌞 Beat the Heat Wave with Our Solar System Saga! 🏡 Discover how we weathered the scorching temperatures and celebrated Mother's Day twice!](https://expatrebel.com/surviving-the-heat-wave-our-solar-system-saga-mothers-day-celebrations/) for Expat Rebel.
 - I updated the readme file for the One Big Text File Markdown Journal (OBTF) template.
 A technique I’ve been using since January 2022 - [One Big Text File Markdown Journal - Github](https://github.com/CLSherrod/OBTF/)
 - New article [Expert Book Writing and Publishing: 19 Proven Strategies for Success](https://christophersherrod.com/book-advice/) based on a few conversations with many people over the years about self-publishing books - physical, ebooks and articles.
 - I updated my team workflow article for 2024 [Boost Your Content Production Game: Essential Apps and Tools for 2024!](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing and livestream service StreamYard.